wolkenarchitekt/traktor-nml-utils/README.md

 See them in `xml_to_xsd/collection.xsd` and `xml_to_xsd/history.xsd`.

-You can regenerate the XSD by putting your own `collection.nml` and `history.nml` and run:
+You can regenerate the XSD by putting your own `collection.nml` and `history.nml` overwriting the existing ones in `./xml_to_xsd/` and run:
 ```shell
 make xml-to-xsd
 ```